Ortvin Sarapu

 Ortvin Sarapu MBE (born Ortvin Sarapuu; 22 January 1924 – 13 April 1999), known in New Zealand as "Mr Chess", was an Estonian-born chess player who emigrated to New Zealand and won or shared the New Zealand Chess Championship 20 times from 1952 to 1990.

 Early life

 Born Ortvin Sarapuu in Narva, Estonia, he won the Estonian Junior Championship in 1940, then defected to Finland from then Nazi-occupied Estonia in 1943, thence to Sweden.
 In 1945, just after World War II ended, Sarapu was invited to stay with a family friend in Denmark.
 In 1946, he won the Copenhagen championship and the Copenhagen five-minute lightning chess championship.
 In 1948, he played twenty games of blindfold chess simultaneously in Denmark.

-Sarapu's first and last international tournament in Europe was at Oldenburg 1949.
+Sarapu's first international tournament in Europe was at Oldenburg 1949.
 There, he defeated former world chess championship candidate Efim Bogoljubov with a sharp turnaround from a bad position.
-Sarapu finished in fifth place with 11-6, a point behind tournament winners Bogolyubov and Elmārs Zemgalis, and a half-point behind Nicolas Rossolimo and Herbert Heinicke.
+Sarapu finished in fifth place with 11–6, a point behind tournament winners Bogolyubov and Elmārs Zemgalis, and a half-point behind Nicolas Rossolimo and Herbert Heinicke.